 - Feeling frustrated

 - Decreased sex drive

 If you feel that chronic back pain is taking a toll on your mental health, get help from a psychiatrist right away.

 As you can see, eliminating chronic back pain is essential to mental health.
-See how Oasis Medical Group can help you rediscover life without pain.
+See how Oasis Orthopedic and Spine can help you rediscover life without pain.
 Start with our free Pain Assessment Tool below.